 "Our goal is to improve healthcare delivery for patients and to support healthcare professionals in their use of technologies that provide a timely and secure flow of appropriate health information," said Rhonda Medows, commissioner of the community health department.
 "These efforts will contribute to more efficient, daily office practice and to improved care coordination across different providers and their associated payers."

 Several states are developing information networks in response to a federal mandate to create a national, interoperable exchange of healthcare information by 2014.
 However, HIEs continue to struggle through development efforts across the country as healthcare stakeholders attempt to determine whether information exchange models can be self-sustaining after grant funding has run out.
 Some exchanges this year have stopped their efforts, citing lack of funds; the Plano, Texas-based Patient Safety Institute closed its doors when it couldn't find investments to test its Seattle-area HIE model on a national scale.

-by the Information Technology & Innovation Foundation said part of the problem is the lopsided benefits of adopting electronic records; hospitals are required to bear the start-up costs, but receive few advantages of using electronic information.
+An October report by the Information Technology & Innovation Foundation said part of the problem is the lopsided benefits of adopting electronic records; hospitals are required to bear the start-up costs, but receive few advantages of using electronic information.

 The Georgia initiative, which began last year as an executive order by the governor, hopes to determine best practices in information exchange and replicate the model developed among the four initial grantees across healthcare organizations through the state over the next two years, Medows said.

 What do you think?
 Write us with your comments at email@example.com.
 Please include your name, title and hometown.